PerronBr826/basic-calculator-starter/if-elif-else-examples.md

 ### Overview

 - Most real-world situations involve making a choice between more than two options or possibilities
-- For example, a movie theater may charge different rates for different age groups:
+- For example, a movie theater may charge different ticket prices for different age groups:
   - Admission for anyone under 5 is free
   - Admission for anyone between the ages of 5 and 55 is $10.50
   - Admission for anyone older than 55 is $8.50